 If you run into such situations a lot, this can be extremely exhausting!
 So let’s try to avoid them.
 Usually, the reason why someone is not responding is very unspectacular. – You’ve probably been in the same position yourself.
 If you are busy with things like driving a car, talking to a real person, etc. you cannot answer right away.
 So, it’s time to get rid of this ‘last seen’ information – it’s an information that is of no use.
 It will neither speed up the response time, nor will it help you figure out when you will get an answer.

 Luckily, it’s super easy to disable this information in WhatsApp’s settings: Open WhatsApp, tap on ‘Account‘, select ‘Privacy‘, then select ‘Last Seen‘, and activate ‘Nobody‘.
 This will not only eliminate the ‘Last Seen’ information for you, but also for anyone else.
 Meaning, that no one can check, when YOU have been online recently.
 If you are not sure if you really want to make this change – do a trial run for just one week.
 It might feel a little odd at the beginning, but in the end, you will not want to change it back!
 Guaranteed!

 Are you aware of those tiny little check-marks at the bottom of each message?

 One grey check-mark means that your message has been sent, but not yet received.

 Two grey check-marks mean that your message has been received, but not yet read.

 Two blue check-marks mean that your message has been read.

 Those little check-marks add another level of control on top of the ‘Last Seen’ feature to WhatsApp.
-It’s not just that you can control someone else but everyone else can control you.
+It’s not just that you can control someone else but also the other way around: Thant anyone else can control you.
 People often expect an immediate response once their message is marked as ‘read’.
-“If you have the time to read it, then you also have the time to write back.” is the basic thinking.
+“If you have the time to read it, then you also have the time to write back.” some may think.

 Use message previews